THE EXECUTION OF MR. FLESH (Part 2)

-This is the major cause of the defeat, failure and frustration that many believers today are experiencing in life!
+This is the major cause of the defeat, failure and frustration that some believers today are experiencing in life!

 Friend, rise up today with this revelation knowledge and quit seeking and striving to put your sinful flesh or self to death in your own wisdom and strength.
 Jesus Christ has done that for you!

 Like Paul, begin to acknowledge, recognize, believe, receive, and confess, appropriate or act upon the truth of your death, burial, resurrection and ascension with Jesus Christ!

 Paul declares, “I have been crucified with Christ; it is no longer I who live, but Christ lives in me; and the life which I now live in the flesh I live by faith in the Son of God, who loved me and gave Himself for me.”
 (Gal.
 2:20 NKJV).

 This also should be your daily declaration and experience!

 But did the process of Christ’s death conform to the manner the Law prescribed that our sinful flesh must be put to death?